1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC021/01.requirements-engineering/README.md

-# UC020 - As an Admin, I want to add new types of operations, so that I can reflect the available medical procedures in the system
+# UC021 - As an Admin, I want to edit existing operation types, so that I can update or correct information about the procedure

 ## 1. Requirements Engineering